AVResearchLab/PyUDPSocket/README.md

 <br>

-Here is a simple utility of the 2 scripts:
+Here is a simple utility of these 2 scripts:

 *Server side*
 ```python
 #!/usr/bin/python